tdiprima/ML-Python-Projects/PyTorch/notes/conv2d-kernel-size.md

 <span style="color:#0000dd;">What if it's `kernel_size=3`?
 Is that shorthand for `(3, 3)`?</span>

-Yes, when the `kernel_size` parameter is set to an integer, such as `kernel_size=3`, it is interpreted as a square kernel of size `(3, 3)`.
-In other words, `kernel_size=3` is a shorthand for `kernel_size=(3, 3)`.

-Similarly, if you set `kernel_size=5`, it would be interpreted as a square kernel of size `(5, 5)`.
+Yes.
+If you set `kernel_size=5`, it would be interpreted as a square kernel of size `(5, 5)`.
 This shorthand notation can be used when you want to use a square kernel with equal dimensions in both height and width, and you don't want to type out the tuple explicitly.

-It's worth noting that, in practice, using square kernels is not always necessary or optimal.
-Depending on the task and the input data, rectangular kernels (i.e., kernels with different dimensions for height and width) may be more appropriate.
-In such cases, you would need to specify the `kernel_size` as a tuple, rather than using the shorthand notation.
+In practice, using square kernels is not always necessary or optimal; you may want a rectangle, in which case you would specify the `kernel_size` as a tuple, rather than using the shorthand notation.

 ## Why are we multiplying by 26 squared?